 There are several important things you should know about sexual assault:

-You can get evidence collected anonymously.
 If you have been sexually assaulted in the last 96 hours, there may be evidence remaining in and on your body and clothes such as body fluids, hair, and injuries indicative of forced contact.
-If you would like to have this evidence collected, and you are concerned about confidentiality, you can do so anonymously and have it kept for up to one year so you can decide whether filing a report with police is right for you.
+If you would like to have this evidence collected, and you are concerned about confidentiality, you can do so without reporting and have it kept for up to one year so you can decide whether filing a report with police is right for you.

-Sexual assault is a crime as well as a violation of Ball State University's policy.
 You can hold a perpetrator accountable through either or both systems.
 There is a difference between reporting to police and reporting to Ball State.
 It is best to talk to the campus victim advocate about the differences between the two systems since what happens next depends on the nature of the case.
-If you report to Ball State police, your case will most likely be forwarded to the Office of Student Rights and Community Standards.
+If you report to Ball State police, your case will most likely be forwarded to the Associate Dean of Students/Title IX Coordinator.

 800-382-8540 and 765-289-1241